Grand Howl

-The Grand Howl is a ceremony used by Cub Scouts and Brownies.
+The Grand Howl is a ceremony which was traditionally used by Cub Scouts and Brownies.
 It was devised by Robert Baden-Powell, the author of the scouting guide Scouting for Boys, and is based on the Mowgli stories in Rudyard Kipling's Jungle Book.
 In the ceremony, Cubs act out the wolves greeting Akela, the "Old Wolf", at the Council Rock and are reminded of the Cub Scout Promise.
 Baden-Powell also created a Grand Howl for Brownie Guides, which was in imitation of an owl instead of a wolf.
-It has been used as an opening and closing ceremony as well as a method of conveying thanks or appreciation by all sections of Scouting.
+It has been used as an opening and closing ceremony as well as a method of conveying gratitude or appreciation by all sections of Scouting.

 Origin

 In the wild, wolves howl to assemble the pack usually before and after hunts, to pass on an alarm particularly at a den site, to locate each other during a storm or while crossing unfamiliar territory, and to communicate across great distances.
 Grand howls had been part of social occasions since at least the 1850s.

 Five years after the founding of the Scout movement, Baden-Powell and others worked on a scheme for those who were too young to join the Boy Scouts at the age of 11, initially called "Junior Scouts".
 By the time of the launch of the scheme, Baden-Powell had obtained the approval of his friend and neighbor, Rudyard Kipling, to use the Jungle Book as a theme.
 Under the name of "Wolf Cubs", the 8- to 10-year-old boys would take part in basic versions of the activities enjoyed by the older Boy Scouts, but within a background of the jungle in the Mowgli stories of Kipling's 1898 book.
 The Cubs would act out scenes from the stories, and the adult leaders would adopt the names of characters from the book.
 For example, the leader in charge would be titled Akela, after the character Akela who led the titular Mowgli's wolf pack in Kipling's novel.

 Baden-Powell book, entitled The Wolf Cub's Handbook, was published on 2 December 1916.
 In the first chapter, he describes the following scene in The Jungle Book and provides some additional context for the Grand Howl ceremony:

 The wolves all sat round the council rock in a circle, and when Akela, the old wolf, the head of the pack, took his place on the rock, they all threw up their heads and howled their greeting to him.
 When your Old Wolf, Akela - that is your Cubmaster or other Scouter - comes to your meeting you salute him by squatting round in a circle as young wolves do, and giving him the Wolf Cub Grand Howl.